 Please be aware that insurance carriers offer multiple insurance plans with differing coverage levels.
 It is important to check whether Burke’s rehabilitation programs and services are included in your insurance plan’s covered medical benefits.
 Also, it is common for insurance plans to carry deductible and co-insurance obligations which are the financial responsibility of the patient.
 Financial representatives from Burke are available to assist you in determining whether our rehabilitation services are covered by your specific insurance plan and in calculating your personal financial obligations as a result of the deductible and co-insurance terms.
 Please feel free to call our Financial Assistance Office at (914) 597-2329 between the hours of 9:00 AM and 4:00 PM, Monday through Friday.

 Hospitals are required by law to make available information about their standard charges for the items and services they provide.
-Click here to download Burke's Charge Description Master, which is a comprehensive listing of items that could be billed to a patient, payor, or healthcare provider.

 During your inpatient stay at Burke, in addition to being charged a daily room & board rate, you will also be charged any physical, occupational, or speech therapy and pharmacy prescriptions ordered by the physician.
 Patients will receive a bill from Burke Rehabilitation Hospital for these services.
 Patients will also receive a separate bill from Montefiore (also known as MMC) for their physician and other related services provided by Montefiore.
 Charges for consultations with specialists may appear on either billing.
 These additional charges vary according to treatment plans associated with a patient’s diagnosis.
 A Burke patient financial services representative is available to help you should you have questions when you receive your bill.